aglushkov/serega/README.md

 Accepts options:

 - :root - specifies root for all responses
-- :root_one - specifies root for single object serialization only
+- :root_one - specifies the root key for single object serialization only
-- :root_many - specifies root for multiple objects serialization only
+- :root_many - specifies the root key for multiple objects serialization only

 Adds additional config options: